Our latest performance – April 2017 to March 2018

 The company has once again achieved high levels of performance against tough targets set by the government, Gateshead Council and the company itself.

-The company is now looking to keep this performance going throughout the remainder of the year and beyond.
+The company is now looking to keep this performance going throughout the coming year and beyond.

-A Service Improvement Group of customers regularly reviews the targets to ensure the company keeps on increasing performance levels.
+Customer Service Improvement Groups regularly review performance to ensure the company keeps on building upon previous successes.

 Below is a summary of the company’s performance during the period.